Golan Heights: Oil and gas exploration

 In the early 1990s, the Israel National Oil Company (INOC) was granted shaft-sinking permits in the Golan Heights.
 It estimated a recovery potential of two million barrels of oil, equivalent at the time to $24 million.
 During the Yitzhak Rabin administration (1992–1995), the permits were suspended as efforts were undertaken to restart peace negotiations between Israel and Syria.
 In 1996, Benjamin Netanyahu granted preliminary approval to INOC to proceed with oil exploration drilling in the Golan.

 INOC began undergoing a process of privatization in 1997, overseen by then-Director of the Government Companies Authority (GCA), Tzipi Livni.
 During that time, it was decided that INOC's drilling permits would be returned to the state.
 In 2012, National Infrastructure Minister Uzi Landau approved exploratory drilling for oil and natural gas in the Golan.
 The following year, the Petroleum Council of Israel's Ministry of Energy and Water Resources secretly awarded a drilling license covering half the area of the Golan Heights to a local subsidiary of New Jersey–based Genie Energy Ltd. headed by Effi Eitam.

 Human rights groups have said that the drilling violates international law, as the Golan Heights are an occupied territory.

 On 18 November 2021, the United Nations Second Committee approved a draft resolution that demanded that: "Israel, the occupying Power, cease the exploitation, damage, cause of loss or depletion and endangerment of the natural resources in the Occupied Palestinian Territory, including East Jerusalem, and in the occupied Syrian Golan".

-Tourism

-In April 2025, the IDF and regional civilian authorities began organising tours to the areas occupied after the 2024 invasion.
-The first trips sold out quickly.